HaileyLV/PA1489-project/Engineer diary/Hailey Lundkvist Engineering diary.md

 - For debuggin I used the test_select_a_column() function and ran the test.
 I start by connecting to the database using the file path, and then we use a cursor to execute SQL commands.
 The test then calls another_select_a_column, specifying that it should retrieve all entries from the "name" column in the "burger" table.

 The test compares the retrieved data to a known set of values: 'cheese burger', 'fish burger', 'vegan burger'.
 By seeing whether or not this comparison matches, we can determine if another_select_a_column is functioning correctly.
 If there’s a mismatch, it could indicate an issue with data retrieval, an error in the column name, or even a problem with the database connection.
 This test thus provides a quick way to check and debug issues in data selection within the database.

+Testing posed significant obstacles due to the inaccessibility of the database within the kitchen view and order components.
+The database was configured as a Docker volume, which introduced complexities when validating functionality reliant on data retrieval.
+Future testing strategies should prioritize implementing a mocked database instead of relying on the live instance.
+Mocking offers granular control over the data, fostering a more predictable and controlled testing environment.

+For instance, when evaluating a data-fetching function, leveraging the actual database introduces uncertainty, as the dataset may fluctuate between test executions.
+In contrast, a mocked database allows for precise definition of the dataset, minimizing inconsistencies.
+This approach ensures uniformity across test runs, resulting in more deterministic and reliable outcomes, thereby enhancing both test stability and overall confidence in the results.

 #### Week 42:
     - Edited my engineering diary and added some final touches.